Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 China is a complex and challenging market with an often uncertain regulatory environment.

-When Selling to China, engaging with China-based service providers, partners or hiring local Chinese staff to provide on the ground insight and representation is key to success.
+When Selling to China, the key to success is engaging with China-based service providers and partners or hiring local Chinese staff to provide on-the-ground insight and representation.

 Investing time and resources in understanding your market segment is essential to build the right networks and develop a market entry strategy.